circuitnederland/registrationform/cyclos_configuration/scripts/registration/README_Registration.md

 1. Type: Wizard
 - Name: registration Wizard
+- Included libraries: eMandates Library, utils Library
 - 'Script code executed when the wizard finishes': add // because this code block is required but we don't need it to do anything.
 - 'Script code executed on transitions between steps': paste the contents of Wizard_PrefillData_StepTransition.groovy.
+- 'Script code executed before the user is redirected to an external site': paste the contents of Wizard_ExternalRedirect.groovy.
+- 'Script code executed when the external site redirects the user back to Cyclos': paste the contents of Wizard_Callback.groovy.

 2. Type: Custom web service
 - Name: registration Wizard Preparation